brainlife/docs/docs/tutorial/introduction-to-brainlife.md

 1. Go to the [brainlife.io home page](https://brainlife.io){target=_blank} and click 'home.'
 This will bring you inside the platform.
 1. Click the 'Projects' tab on the left side of the screen (shield icon).
 1. Click the 'New Project' button at the bottom right corner of the screen.
-    * Enter the following information on the My Project page:
+    * Enter the following information on the New Project page:
-        * name
+        * Name
-        * description
+        * Description
-        * Public access policy
+        * Readme
-        * In 'administrators', add the following accounts (if you start typing a name, the system will autocomplete for you):
+        * Navigate to Access Control and add the following accounts in Adminstrators (if you start typing a name, the system will autocomplete for you):
             * Brad Caron
             * Soichi Hayashi
             * Franco Pestilli